emergent-design/libentity/README.md

 yet requires very little boilerplate code.

 A simple [tree](https://github.com/emergent-design/libentity/wiki/Tree)
-structure lies at the heart of libentity which simplifies the implementation of string-based emitters/parsers.
+structure lies at the heart of libentity which eases the implementation of string-based emitters/parsers.
 This tree structure can be used directly but the higher level [entity](https://github.com/emergent-design/libentity/wiki/Entity) mapping will allow you to augment your classes and structs in a much cleaner way.